 From helipads and private jet terminals to a ski chalet for crew, modern marinas offer far more than just a berth.
-Sophia Wilson explores the evolution of the destination marina
+Sophia Wilson e_xplores the evolution of the destination marina_

 The primary purpose of a marina is practical – a place to refuel, restock, repair.
 However, over the past two decades the landscape of the industry has been revolutionised, with many marinas becoming destinations in their own right, designed to lure owners and entertain crew.
 These new destination marinas act as large commercial operations, complete with luxury spas, designer fashion labels, Michelin-starred restaurants and premium real estate opportunities.
 “Marinas have become much more than just a place to berth a yacht,” says Dan Hughes, chief operating officer of Camper & Nicholsons Marinas.
 “Owners, captains and their crew are looking for more.
 They need to feel special and looked after, with privacy and safety as standard.
 This then creates a reason for them to spend on the services and the experience that the marina offers".